-In the NTBC study, patients with prior liver transplantation were excluded from the studies.
+In the NTBC Study, patients with prior liver transplantation were excluded from the studies.

-In the Quebec study, all known HT-1 patients in Quebec born between February 1984 and February 2004 were eligible.
-Exclusion criteria were not specified in the published articles for the Quebec study.
+In the Quebec Study, all known patients with HT-1 in Quebec born between February 1984 and February 2004 were eligible.
+Exclusion criteria were not specified in the published articles for the Quebec Study.